-The Event Medical Control Centre will/xxXXXXX (delete as appropriate) have unlimited access to WIFI/internet at all times; AMS Event Medical Control Centre will also hold additional radios which operate on a different frequency, should radio failure occur.
-In the event that AMS has exhausted all contingency options, immediate contact must be made to the On-call duty manager for assistance.
+The Event Medical Control Centre w i I I / will not (delete as appropriate) have unlimited access to WIFI/Internet at all times; AMS Event Medical Control Centre will also hold additional radios which operate on a different frequency, should radio failure occur.
+In the event that AMS has exhausted all contingency options, immediate contact must be made to the on-call duty manager for assistance.